Superconducting proximity effect and long-ranged triplets in dirty metallic antiferromagnets

-Thus, one can distinguish between short-range triplets and long-ranged triplets in diffusive AFMs, just as in FMs.
+Thus, one can distinguish between short-ranged triplets and long-ranged triplets in diffusive AFMs, just as in FMs.
 The reason why spin-singlet correlations and $\vec f \parallel \vec h$ are short-ranged in FMs with spin-splitting field $\vec h$ is because $\vec h$ induces an energy-difference between the electrons in the Cooper pairs, causing decoherence.
 On the other hand, the spins of the two electrons in $\vec f \perp \vec h$ are both parallel to $\vec h$, such that they have the same wavelength as they propagate into the FM.
-In diffusive antiferromagnets with Néel vector $\vec n$, the underlying reason for the decoherence is non-magnetic impurities, but the effect is similar.
+In diffusive antiferromagnets with Néel vector $\vec n$, the reason for the decoherence is non-magnetic impurities, but the effect is similar.
 Spin-singlet $f_0$ and spin-triplet $\vec f \parallel \vec n$ are short-ranged while $\vec f \perp \vec n$ are long-ranged.

 In order to compute the decay length associated with long-ranged and short-ranged correlations, we linearize the retarded component of \cref{eq:usadel} in the AFM.
 We let $\hat g^R = \tau_z + i\tau_y f$.
-To first order in $f$, we get from \cref{eq:gen_curr} that
+To first order in $f$, we get from \cref{eq:gen_curr} that $\hat{\vec j}^R = -D\tau_x\nabla f/(1+J^2/\mu^2)$.
+Inserting this into \cref{eq:usadel}, we get to first order in $f$ that